holistic-ai/holisticai-sdk/docs/source/getting_started/index.rst

          Learn about technical risks associated with AI and discover best practices for managing them.

+   .. grid-item-card:: Available Datasets
+         :img-top: ../_static/datasets.svg
+         :link: datasets.html
+         :class-card: intro-card
+         :shadow: md

+         Explore a variety of datasets and artifacts included in the library to enhance your projects.

 ..
 If you update this toctree, also update the manual toctree in the
 .. main index.rst.template